 Is any CSGO Music Kit worth it?

 It’s all about whether you’re an aesthetic person or not.
 I imagine that people who don’t really care for music will not care for the title screen tunes either.
 Nevertheless, just like elevator music that’s too repetitive or a mundane waiting signal during a phone call, even such an ecstatic track like CSGO main theme can become dull.
-Not all CSGO Music Kits can fill the void, as some of them are the same routine restated, but there is a variety of genres within the collection so you can surely find something for yourself if you’d like to hear something different for a change.
+Not all CSGO Music Kits can fill the void, because some of them just repeat the pattern.
+However, there is a variety of genres within the collection.
+You can surely find something for yourself if you’d like to hear something different for a change.

 Can you use your music in CSGO?

 Aside from CSGO Music Kits, there are other methods of introducing custom music into Counter-Strike matches.
 There are numerous tools developed that help you stream music within the game.
 For example, this article at CSGOPEDIA shows you how to use Source Live Audio Mixer for Windows and Loopback for Mac to do so.
-It allows you to not only listen to the tracks you’ve chosen but also stream them in the game for other players to enjoy.
+It allows you to listen to the tracks you’ve chosen or stream them in the game for other players.
 Of course, it must be done in moderation not to distract players.
 Also, it has the disadvantage of using extra system resources as opposed to implemented music kits.

-This brief article allowed readers to learn what are these music kits CSGO offers along with skins, how do they work, what music they replace and what are the best CSGO Music Kits currently available on the market.
-Sometimes it’s difficult to discuss aesthetics, but I hope at least it gave you a good overview of what’s there to be taken or left.
+This brief article allowed readers to learn what are these music kits CSGO offers.
+Now you know how they work, what music they replace and what are the best CSGO Music Kits currently available on the market.
+Sometimes it’s difficult to discuss aesthetics, but hopefully now you have a good overview of what’s there to take or leave.
 Volume up and wish you some groovy frags!